 In addition to providing a means to dispose of waste fluids, the subsurface injection of fluids by DWI is also an established oilfield technique for regulating reservoir pressure as a means of enhancing the rate of hydrocarbon recovery from a reservoir.
 This process, commonly referred to as water flooding, is often implemented when natural reservoir pressures become reduced due to ongoing production.
 Fluids can also be heated prior to injection to reduce the viscosity of the oil being produced, improving its flow toward a producing well and upward through the wellbore itself.
+More recently the deep well injection of excess gas for temporary storage has also become a more common and practicable use of compatible depleted oil and gas bearing formations.

-The Company has one water flooding programme, undertaken at the Waitapu wellsite under consent 10086-1 to enhance oil production from its Copper Moki wellsite, also located on Cheal Road.
-The Company also hold one consent 10809-1 that authorises the injection of gas for testing at the Tariki-A wellsite and, if testing is successful, for the temporary storage of gas.
+The Company has two water flooding programmes, undertaken at the Waitapu and Copper Moki wellsites under consent 10086-1 and 10927-1 respectively, to enhance oil production from its Copper Moki oil and gas field.
+The Company also hold a consent (10809-1) that authorises injection of gas at the Tariki-A wellsite for temporary storage.
 All other consents are utilised for the disposal of the various forms of wastewater they authorise.
 A schematic representation of injection wells for both waste discharge and enhanced oil recovery is presented in Figure 1.